scaled-distributed/scaled/README.md

   - free means number of free task slots for this worker
   - sent means how many tasks scheduler sent to the worker
   - queued means how many tasks worker received and queued
+  - lag means the latency between worker and scheduler (round trip divided by 2), ms means microsecond